 Upfront Costs: Expenses will vary on your type of contract and event you’re planning.
 These costs include booking venues, buying equipment, advertising, paying for entertainment, etc.

-Requirements: Luckily, there is are no necessary requirements to be an even promoter.
+Requirements: Luckily, there is are no necessary requirements to be an event promoter.
 However, those who have more experience and connections tend to get paid more and can improve their career in this industry.
 The best skills you can obtain for this job is communication, people, sales, and advertising experience.

 3. Accounting and Tax Preparation